(also known as: complex cause, fallacy of the single cause, causal oversimplification, reduction fallacy)

 Officer Sam: You don’t think it had anything to do with the fact that you were trying to text your girlfriend, and driving drunk?

-The reason more and more people are leaving religion is because of Bo’s damn books.
+The reason more and more people are giving up belief in ghosts is because of Bo’s books.

 Explanation: Thank you, but that would be fallacious reasoning.
-While my books may have played a role in some people leaving religion, I doubt is was the only cause, and am pretty darn sure that overall, my books have very little effect on the population at large.
+While my books may have played a role in some people giving up belief in ghosts, I doubt it was the only cause, and am pretty darn sure that overall, my books have very little effect on the population at large.

 Exception: Causes and reasons can be debatable, so if you can adequately defend the fact that you believe there was only a single reason, it won’t be fallacious.